kimnle/T1A2-Portfolio/readme.md

 The website is designed to minimilse scrolling, allowing users, especially employers, to quickly review it like a resume.

+The cursor displays as a pointer when hovered over links, indicating to users that the element is clickable.
+This assumption relies on users recognising that an image of a pointing hand indicates a link.

 This portfolio includes the following main pages:

 * Home